- Posted by Boris Vezmar

 Hundreds or even thousands of containers can be loaded on a host, so that it way IT specialists call them “lightweight”.

-Docker is a company that came up with a standard way to build out a container workload so that it could be moved around and still run in predictable way in any container-ready environment, but it is not the only provider.
-Jails and Zones were the first containers, but they are limited to the use on Solaris and FreeBSD operating systems.
-When developers and Google created Linux Control Groups successfully and got container functionality included in the Linux Kernel, containers were instantly within reach of every business and government data center.
+Docker is a company that came up with a standard way to build out a container workload so that it could be moved around and still run in a predictable way in any container-ready environment, but it is not the only provider.
+Jails and Zones were the first containers, but they are limited to the use of Solaris and FreeBSD operating systems.
+When developers and Google created Linux Control Groups successfully and got container functionality included in the Linux Kernel, containers were instantly within reach of every business and government data centre.

 Those who are in constant pursuit of better, faster, and cheaper computing see a lot to like in containers.
 The CPU of an old-style, single application x86 server is utilized somewhere around 10% to 15%, at best.
 Virtualized servers push that utilization up to 40%, 50%, or in rare cases 60%.

-Containers hold the promise of using an ever-higher percentage of the CPU, lowering the cost of computing and getting more bang for the hardware, power, and real estate invested.
+Containers hold the promise of using an ever-higher percentage of the CPU, lowering the cost of computing and getting more bang for the hardware, power, and real estate investing.
 Containers also hold out the threat that if something goes wrong — like a security breach — it may go wrong in a much bigger way.
 That’s why there’s no rush to adopt containers everywhere.
 Containers are still things to use, but use with caution, and to proceed with deliberate, not breakneck, speed.

 What to find out more about containers?
 Having difficulties to configure them?
 SuperAdmins DevOps team could consult and help with any related question about containers.